All Is Calm, All Is Bright- How To Capture Your Christmas Tree

 Hey there!

-I'm Emily!
-A photographer, coffee zombie, car singer, baby snuggler, snackaholic boymom serving the Maryland and DC area!
+car singer, baby snuggler, snackaholic mom serving the Maryland and DC area!
 Thanks for stopping by!
 Feel free to click around and check out all sorts of posts about my fun sessions, behind the scenes secrets and snippits of my personal life!
 Grab a cup of coffee and stay a while- or come hang out with me on your favorite social medias!

 Chestnut Praline Oatmilk Latte!